staillansag/wm-install/README.md

 Note: these containers are optimized for usability and not security (they're meant to be used for development activities and have a lot of ports that are exposed.)

-## Connect as root to the webmethods1011servers container (Linux guest)
+## Prepare the webmethods1011servers container for installation (Linux guest)
 Ensure the container is started and connect to it as root.
 You can for instance do it with Portainer.

 Ensure the /opt/shared folder exists and that you see files in it (you should have exactly the same files you previously placed in the host shared folder.)